-GoDataFeed has made enhancements to now support bringing in Shopify based Contextual pricing for multiple countries and languages based on your enabled settings.
+GoDataFeed has made enhancements to now support Shopify-based Contextual pricing for multiple countries and languages based on your enabled settings.
 If you are a Shopify user who has Shopify Markets enabled see below for how this may work for your store.

 Items covered in this article